QC-Edu/IntroQM/_sources/problems/Final_Project_Ideas.md

 1. ~~Exemplify symmetry breaking in molecular dissociation (e.g., for the hydrogen molecule), characterizing the Coulson-Fischer point.~~ (Project Claimed)

-1. Adiabatic approximation.
+1. ~~Adiabatic approximation.
 We considered the sudden approximation for the particle in a box (which changes size).
 Consider changing the size of the box gradually instead.
-Show what happens, showing that the sudden approximation results when the change in the box is fast but that the adiabatic approximation---in which the system remains always in the initial state---results when the change in the box is slow.
+Show what happens, showing that the sudden approximation results when the change in the box is fast but that the adiabatic approximation---in which the system remains always in the initial state---results when the change in the box is slow.~~ (Project claimed)

 1. (Refer to above).
 Think about the sudden approximation and the adiabatic approximation for a harmonic oscillator.
 Imagine, for example, the difference between "suddenly imposing an external field" and "slowly imposing an external field".